-Schaller Preserve Community Development District ("District") was created on May 17, 2022 by Ordinance No. 2022-037 of the Polk County, Florida, pursuant to the Uniform Community Development District Act of 1980, otherwise known as Chapter 190, Florida Statutes.
+Schaller Preserve Community Development District ("District") was created on May 17, 2022 by Ordinance No. 2022-037 of the Board of County Commissioners of Polk County, Florida, which became effective May 19, 2022, pursuant to the Uniform Community Development District Act of 1980, otherwise known as Chapter 190, Florida Statutes.
 The Act provides among other things, the power to manage basic services for community development, power to borrow money and issue bonds, and to levy and assess non-ad valorem assessments for the financing and delivery of capital infrastructure.